davestj/scastd/README.md

 listener information, stores the results in a database, and exposes a lightweight web service built with `libmicrohttpd`.
-The HTTP server listens on port **8333** and serves JSON or XML status responses at `/status.json` and `/status.xml`.
+The HTTP server listens on port **8333** and serves JSON or XML status responses at `/v1/status.json` and `/v1/status.xml` (unversioned paths remain for backward compatibility).
 Database backends for MariaDB/MySQL and PostgreSQL are currently supported.

 Building